 When I submit to the sensation, my body wants to fold inward.
 It feels better when this happens.
 When I fully submit, my body naturally goes into a fetal position.
 I go on my knees and place my head on the floor, resembling a common religious gesture.
 The pain goes away.
 So does my mind.
 I feel good.
 And lighter.

-I told him that Camille and I were at the family cottage this weekend, and we were in total relaxation mode.
-I felt like trusting this quiet impulse to drive to the local variety store and get a banana popsicle.
+I told him that Camille and I were at the family cottage this weekend, relaxing.
+I felt a quiet impulse to drive to the local variety store and get a banana popsicle, and I trusted it.
 We did, and we just started roaming the town, following the same impulse.
-We came across places we didn't even know existed, and all sorts of animals started showing up, including a snapping turtle that looked like it was going to commit suicide crossing the road.
+We came across places we didn’t even know existed, and all sorts of animals started showing up—including a snapping turtle that looked like it was about to commit suicide crossing the road.

 When surrendering to the rock in my chest, I not only feel less lonely but also stop thinking altogether.
 The end point of all my philosophical inquiries leads to the rock now, and the rock leads to my head gently touching the floor.
 I guess I solved philosophy.
 I guess I no longer have to try to be less foolish, only just foolish.

-I moved the turtle away from the road, and it snapped at me, letting me know that touch was not consented to.
+I moved the turtle away from the road, and it snapped at me, letting me know that it had not consented to my touch.
 I just looked at it, and the turtle looked at me.
-I started engaging in this mind-reading technique I learned from pet psychics, where you quiet your mind and, from your body, project your presence onto the animal.
-When I did that, time stopped, and things started to feel really old.
-Things started to feel peaceful.
+I started using a mind-reading technique I learned from pet psychics—where you quiet your mind and, from your body, project your presence onto the animal.
+When I did that, time stopped, and everything started to feel really old.
+Everything started to feel peaceful.

 I am reminded of when that turtle was looking at me; he was not impressed at all.
 He knew I was just foolish, and for the first time in a while, I felt seen.